Lasky26/tikzit/README.md

 # TikZiT

 TikZiT is a graphical tool for rapidly creating graphs and string diagrams using PGF/TikZ.
 It was used, for example, to make all of the 2500+ diagrams in <a href="http://cambridge.org/pqp">this book</a>.
-This is forked from official repo to build a arm64 version on MacOS Tahoe.
+This is forked from official repo to build an arm64 version on MacOS Tahoe.

 ## Building on MacOS